harshnisar/ml-india/_posts/2016-05-04-ml-india-bangalore-chapter-third-meetup.md

 ---
 layout: post
 title: "ML-India: Bangalore chapter: Third Meetup"
 excerpt: "ML-India is pleased to inform that the third machine learning meetup in its Bangalore chapter was held last Saturday (30th April).
-The meetup involved discussion on Borde and Kwik algorithms as well as Kaggle problems.
+The meetup involved discussion on the significance of the role of a data scientist and as well as a workshop on Neural Networks.
 "
 tags: [india, machine learning, data science, bangalore chapter, ML-India, meetup]